-In today’s evolving world of family dynamics, DNA paternity testing is becoming an invaluable tool for resolving questions about biological relationships.
-However, once the results are in, many parents face a deeply personal and sensitive decision: Should you tell your child about the DNA test?
+In today’s evolving landscape of family relationships, DNA paternity testing has become a vital tool for clarifying biological connections.
+Yet, once the results are known, many parents face a deeply personal question: Should I tell my child about the DNA test?

 When Is the Right Time to Tell Your Child?